jordanlynk/cookie-stand/README.md

  ## Description

- - This is a website that will track the amount of salmon cookies sold at various locations
+ - This is a website that will track the amount of salmon cookies (yum) sold at various locations.

+## Tools Used

+- Javascript, CSS, HTML

+## Acknowledgements